-12%).
-There was an increase in both $VO_2$ and $V_E$ with time during the exercise but this was similar in the two conditions.
-During the HC and C trials seven and eight subjects completed more than 20 minutes, respectively while six and four subjects continued longer than 30 minutes, respectively.
+During the HC and C trials seven and eight subjects completed more than 20 min, respectively while six and four subjects continued longer than 30 min, respectively.
 Haematocrit showed no change during exercise or between trials providing an indication that hydration status was similar in both trials.

-Temperature measurements (Figure 3, Figure 4 and Figure 5)
+Temperature measurements (Fig. 3, Fig. 4 and Fig. 5)

-At rest $T{tymp}$ was significantly lower than $T{rec}$ for both trials.
-During the control trial both $T{tymp}$ and $T{rec}$ increased over time and towards the latter stages of the exercise $T{tymp}$ and $T{rec}$ and were very similar.
+At rest T{tymp} was significantly lower than T{rec} for both trials.
+During the control trial both T{tymp} and T{rec} increased over time and towards the latter stages of the exercise T{tymp} and T{rec} and were very similar.

-Head cooling attenuated the response of $T{tymp}$ during the exercise and $T{tymp}$ remained virtually constant throughout the bout.
-Head cooling had no significant effect on $T{rec}$ although there was a tendency for $T{rec}$ to be higher in the head cooling condition. $T{tymp}$ was very different at the point of fatigue between the two conditions with the $T{tymp}$ at HCfatigue almost 2.5°C lower than the $T{tymp}$ at Cfatigue.
-In contrast, $T{rec}$ at fatigue was similar for both conditions (HC = 39.0 ± 0.6°C; C = 38.9 ± 0.8°C).
+Head cooling attenuated the response of T{tymp} during the exercise and T{tymp} remained virtually constant throughout the bout.
+Head cooling had no significant effect on T{rec} although there was a tendency for T{rec} to be higher in the head cooling condition.
+T{tymp} was very different at the point of fatigue between the two conditions with the T{tymp} at $HC{fatigue}$ almost 2.5°C lower than the T{tymp} at $C{fatigue}$.
+In contrast, T{rec} at fatigue was similar for both conditions (HC 39.0±0.6 °C, C 38.9±0.8 °C).

-$T{skin}$ at rest was the same for both trials (HC = 31.1 ± 0.5°C; C = 31.3 ± 0.3°C) but during the head cooling trial $T{skin}$ dropped significantly at 5 min and continued to remain lower for the duration of the trial (25.6 ± 0.9°C); whereas in the control trial $T{skin}$ rose in the initial 15 minutes before reaching a plateau (34.8 ± 0.4°C).
+T{skin} at rest was the same for both trials (HC 31.1±0.5 °C, C 31.3±0.3 °C) but during the head cooling trial T{skin} dropped significantly at 5 min and continued to remain lower for the duration of the trial (25.6±0.9 °C), whereas in the control trial T{skin} rose in the initial 15 min before reaching a plateau (34.8±0.4 °C).

-Prolactin concentration (Figure 6 and Figure 7)
+Prolactin concentration (Fig. 6 and Fig. 7)

 There was a wide variation in the magnitude of the prolactin response to exercise under both conditions.
-There was no significant difference in the resting values between trials but head cooling significantly and consistently attenuated the prolactin response at all time points from 10 minutes into the exercise (p=0.011).
+There was no significant difference in the resting values between trials but head cooling significantly and consistently attenuated the prolactin response at all time points from 10 min into the exercise (p=0.011).